sankamuk/controlmagentutils/README.md

         6. No worry of unsuccessful upgrade/patch leave agent binary corrupted, tool raises immediate alert in case upgrade/rollback failure.

         7. All audit and logs visible and sharable via HTTP Interface thus easy access for the same.

+        8. Option to use robot execution mode which can upgrade in managable parallel batches from a massive amount of agent upgrade request.

 ### 1.3.
 Quick Installation